 I have always been interested in Herpetology since I was a child.
 My family and I have always had a herp or several over the years; my favorite being Kingsnakes.
 I also house the adoption animals for the society.
 I have been in the Society on and off since 74.
 I wish to welcome everyone visiting this page to attend one of our meetings to say hello.
 We are always excited to meet like-minded people and are more than willing to help others with their pets.

 I hope to help my fellow SWHS members spread knowledge and increase awareness of our scaly and slimy friends.
 The information being brought forth from general keepers as well as professionals is opening new worlds for today’s Herpetophiles, bringing previously unknown or unavailable species right into our living rooms either as living examples of the bounty of nature or through our media preferences.

-I have are a young rhino iguana named Walter (trust me, he runs my entire life!), a grey rat snake named Otto and an albino California King Snake named Pinkie who goes to Education Outreach events with me.
-I joined the SWHS society late in 2012.
+I have are a young rhino iguana named Walter (trust me, he runs my entire life!), a grey rat snake named Otto and an albino California King Snake named Pinkie who go to Education Outreach events with me.
 In the time I have been a member, I have met some wonderful people who love animals, take action for conservation, and reach out to the community via education events and finding homes for abandoned herps.
 This is a great group of hard working herpers and I’ve learned so much from them already.